 - Visualize yourself in that environment.

-After deciding on the 3 – 5 traits that you want your squad to be known for, you must now begin to visualize yourself being in that environment – see it, feel it, hear it.
+After deciding on the 3 – 5 traits that you want your squad to be known for, you must now begin to visualize yourself being in and leading in that environment – see it, feel it, hear it.
 Start making your own personal actions match those traits you selected.
 If you chose teamwork, then it is imperative that you exemplify teamwork.
 Remember the definition of culture, it isn’t this ambiguous thing floating in the sky; it is the consistent actions and attitudes of your squad.
 Just as officers are told to play the “what if” game while thinking about calls they are responding to, the leader must play the “what if” game with the tough situations they may face as a leader and then look at them through the lens of the culture you desire to create.
 Ask yourself, how would having a strong, positive squad culture help deal with this?
 Walk through situations like an officer having a personal issue at home, handling an officer discipline situation, one of your officers involved in an officer-involved shooting, or dealing with a year without pay raises.
 Do the traits you chose to exemplify your squad’s culture support handling those types of scenarios?
 If not, refine them until they do.

 - Put your culture into words.

 Finally, it is time to take the traits you chose and put them into words that your officers can understand and relate to.
 Help them to understand why it is valuable to have a well-defined culture.
 As you create the wording to define your culture, keep the following questions in mind: Are they worded in a positive way?
 Avoid words like never, no, and don’t.
 Are they simple to understand?
-The less complicated the better; not because your officers aren’t smart, but because you want your culture to be easily adaptable to a multitude of situations.
+The less complicated the better; not because your officers aren’t smart, but because you want your culture to be easy to remember and adaptable to a multitude of situations.
 The more complicated you make them, the more restrictive they will become.
 Do they bring value to your officers?
 If they don’t, then what is the point in the first place?
 Do they have the potential to motivate and inspire?
 Ultimately, people decide if they want to be motivated or inspired, but that doesn’t mean your culture can’t be the fuel for motivation and inspiration.
 Does your culture provide opportunities for feedback?
 Feedback goes both directions; feedback for you and feedback for your officers.
 A solid culture is rich in trust which makes feedback able to be given and received without concern about negative ulterior motives.

 - Develop a mechanism for reinforcing your culture.